sfelaco/go-app-metrics/README.md

 # go-app-metrics

-This is a very simple GO apps that expose prometheus metrics
+This is a very simple GO apps that expose prometheus metrics.
+The application exposes the metrics to /metrics endpoints through ginmetrics library.